winglang/wing/tools/hangar/__snapshots__/test_corpus/valid/mutation_after_class_init.test.w_compile_tf-aws.md

       }
     }
     const q = new Queue(this, "Queue");
-    const c = this.node.root.new("@winglang/sdk.cloud.Counter", cloud.Counter, this, "cloud.Counter");
+    const c = this.node.root.new("@winglang/sdk.cloud.Counter", cloud.Counter, this, "Counter");
     (q.setConsumer(new $Closure3(this, "$Closure3")));
     this.node.root.new("@winglang/sdk.std.Test", std.Test, this, "test:hi", new $Closure4(this, "$Closure4"));
   }